riceissa/breathing/doc.md

 - deep breaths are good
 - diaphragmatic breathing is good
 - you want to slow down your breath/breathe to a certain rhythm

+# Cheat sheet: emergency things to do if you're really having trouble breathing

+(note: this section won't really be useful if you have not read the rest of this document already. it really is just a "cheat sheet" to jog your memory and give you a concrete list of prompts to run through, _not_ intended as a magical cure for breathing distress. if you really are struggling and it's a lot worse than usual, then please seek medical help!)

+things to ask yourself:

+- can i distract myself using one of the suggestions listed in [Intermittent technique: distraction]?
+- is the breathing difficulty coming from my nostrils being clogged or my turbinates swelling? if so, can i use a nasal rinse or one of the other strategies listed in [Clearing your nose]?
+- am i exhaling enough air? am i trying to just take in the next breathe before exhaling the current breath?
+- can i soften my inhale? can i make it silent, even just for a few breaths?
+- does my brain feel like it's suffocating? if so, i can try to let myself take an occasional mouth breath.
+- can i check my oxygen reading using a pule oximeter? is it like 99-100% (indicating overbreathing)?
+- am i talking too much, or exerting myself too much in some way? if so, i can just try to drop everything, and sit or stand or lie down and just not do anything for a while.
+- which part of my body is moving as i breathe? can i try to make my body move less, or distribute the movement more evenly across my body, so that i'm not just exaggerating movement in one part of my body?
+- am i slouched? can i be more upright so that my torso is free to expand?
+- when do i feel the air hunger? is it all the time? is it only on the exhale? is it at the end of the exhale? (peter litchfield's question.)
+This one tends to help me pay attention to subtle qualities of my breathing, not just being like "I CAN'T BREATHE!!!"
+- can i listen to one of my favorite relaxation guided audio recordings? (if you don't have one, make it a priority and find some to have on hand.)
+- can i get "fresher" air (even if imaginary) by going inside or outside or to a different room or by moving away from a pollutant source?
+- is my breathing _pattern_ irregular? can i try to make it more regular? or does it really want to be irregular?
+- does it feel more like i'm forgetting how to breathe (and so i should gently try to guide my body into breathing better), or like i am controlling my breathing too much (and i should instead just let my breathing happen on its own)? (i've felt both at different times and it's quite confusing. i suspect the first one is some sort of autonomic dysfunction thing that i have because of my generic illness, and the second one is a more typical air hunger thing that i have due to overbreathing. but really, i don't know.)

 # Acknowledgments {.unnumbered}